MartianColonist/POSEIDON/joss/paper.md

 RJM expresses gratitude to the developers of many open source Python packages used by `POSEIDON`, in particular `Numba` [@Lam:2015], `numpy` [@Harris:2020], `Matplotlib` [@Hunter:2007], `SciPy` [@Virtanen:2020], and `Spectres` [@Carnall:2017].

 RJM acknowledges financial support from the UK's Science and Technology Facilities Council (STFC) during the early development of `POSEIDON` and support from NASA Grant 80NSSC20K0586 issued through the James Webb Space Telescope Guaranteed Time Observer Program.
+Most recently, RJM acknowledges support from NASA through the NASA Hubble Fellowship grant HST-HF2-51513.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 RJM thanks Nikole Lewis, Ishan Mishra, Jonathan Gomez Barrientos, John Kappelmeier, Antonia Peters, Kath Landgren, and Ruizhe Wang for helpful discussions.

 # References